By Jen Singer

 Firefighters risk their lives every day, whether running into burning buildings or battling out-of-control wildfires, but the menace doesn’t come just from the fire.
 They may face an increased risk for developing melanoma, the most dangerous of the three most common types of skin cancer.

 The occupational hazards of being a firefighter have led to the creation of laws that help them obtain disability benefits should they develop certain cancers, including melanoma.
 This means they no longer have to prove that their cancer is job-related to become eligible for benefits.
-According to the Pew Charitable Trust, at least 33 states have laws presuming that certain types of cancer are a job-related illness for firefighters who file for disability benefits.
+Today, all 50 states have laws that create a presumption that a cancer diagnosis is job-related for career firefighters.
+In some states, including New York, the coverage extends to volunteer firefighters.
+Additional states may follow suit.

 Jen Singer is a health writer based near New York City.